 Cyprus is developing an integrated information system called Ipodamos for the Town Planning and Housing Department that covers the IT needs and demands of the Department, as well as the management of building permits from the District Administration Offices.
 The System is expected to be a powerful tool for the upgrading of the services offered by the Department, aiming at accelerating the bureaucratic procedures as well as the average response time to citizens' requests.
-The system is expected to be up and running in 2020.
+The system is expected to be up and running in 2021.
+The project is co-financed by the ERDF 2014-2020.